 The Sri Lankan passport currently ranks on the 97th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 42 countries.
-The Passport Ranking has dropped over the past years from the 74th spot in 2006 to the current ranking.
 Sri Lankan passport holders have visa-free access and visas on arrival to countries such as Pakistan, Singapore and Kenya.
 Sri Lankan citizens do however require a visa to enter 184 destinations in the world such as China, Russia, the United States and the entire European Union.
 This high visa requirement results in a very low mobility score.

 The Democratic Socialist Republic of Sri Lanka is a former British colony.
 Located in Southern Asia, the island country consists of 9 provinces.
 The most important provinces are Colombo, Kandy and Galle.
 Sri Lanka is the 36th largest country in Asia with a surface area of 65,610 square kilometers.
 Its climate is of the tropical monsoon type with a northeast and a southwest monsoon.
 Its terrain is characterized by low rolling plains with south central mountains.

 The overall population is over 21.8 million people.
 The capital of the country is Colombo, which is also the largest city of the country with more than 800,000 inhabitants.
 Other important cities are Kaduwela, Maharagama and Kesbewa.
 The largest airport is Bandaranaike International Airport (CMB) with 10 million annual passengers.
 It connects the country to destinations around the world and it is named after the fourth prime minister of Sri Lanka: Solomon Bandaranaike.